 Even though Mobile Suica Shinkansen eTicket purchases are not eligible for CASHLESS rebates, it looks like more Japanese are taking the opportunity to go cashless this year with many first time users signing up for a Mobile Suica account and going all in with Apple Pay Suica/Google Pay Suica.
 Discounts on some advance Shinkansen eTickets are also pretty good.

-In other news Kyodo reports that JR East is developing a new ‘touchless’ walkthrough gate with an overhead antenna design that lets users keep Suica in a bag or pocket.
+In other news Kyodo reports that JR East is developing a new ‘touchless’ walkthrough gate that lets users keep Suica in a bag or pocket.
 No more waving cards and devices over a reader.
 It’s also big help for left handed people, Apple Watch Suica users and wheelchair users.
 Field tests are expected to start in 2020 with a rollout in 2~3 years.
-It sounds like a perfect match for the new eTicket system that JR East will launch in April 2020 and Super Suica coming in April 2021.
-It will be Super Suica all the way, we are entering the final years of magnetic strip paper ticketing.

 UPDATE